EMERGENCY:

 mothers die for every 100,000 live births

-Nigeria accounts for 10% of all global maternal mortality, making it the fourth highest rate in the world.
+Nigeria accounts for roughly 10% of all global maternal deaths, with the fourth highest maternal mortality rate in the world.

 breastfeeding icon

-of those in need are women or children
+of people in need of humanitarian aid are women or children

-The United Nations reports that the vast majority of those in need in Nigeria are women and children, especially girls.
+The United Nations reports that the vast majority of people in need in Nigeria are women and children.

 Our Impact